ekin651/SQL-Alchemy-Challenge/README.md

 # SQLAlchemy - Surfs Up!

+**Vacation Planning at Hawaii**

+**Background**
+Hawaii is known for one of the best places in the world for vacation, thanks to its evergreen islands and extremely comfortable weather.
+In this repository, Hawaii weather parameters such as precipitation and temperature are analyzed to see if the weather of the pre-picked vacation dates is good or not.

 ### Before You Begin

 1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this work to an existing repository**.